Poetic Timepieces for those who seek artistic expression of the shared human experience

 Orders for in-stock watches ship within 3 to 6 business days.
 You’ll receive tracking as soon as your piece leaves the studio.

 Treat it as a piece of wearable art.
-Avoid harsh chemicals and strong impacts, and store it in a dry place when not worn.
+Avoid harsh chemicals and salt water, and don't get the leather strap wet.
 A quick wipe with a soft cloth will keep the case and crystal looking clean.
 Always keep the crown screwed down to prevent water getting into the watch.

 Yes.
 Each Worden is sealed to handle everyday water exposure like handwashing or light rain.
 They are not designed for swimming or diving.
 The water resistant rating is splash-proof.

 Each watch is released as part of a themed drop, so custom orders are uncommon.
-If you’re looking to collaborate or commission a unique piece, reach out directly through the contact form.
+If you’re looking to commission a unique piece, reach out directly through the contact form.
+Expect to pay significantly more for a custom watch.
+That said, it will be a unique piece embedded into the Worden serial number timeline forever.

 If something isn’t right, get in contact right away via the contact form.
 Every Worden is built to last, and we’ll work with you to repair or replace your piece whenever possible.
 After the 2 year warranty period, any competent watchmaker will be able to service/ repair your watch.
 Battery changes are always the responsibility of the owner.